kokujin/zf-admin/README.md

 # zf-admin
- ZF-Admin is a simple starter template for building admin interfaces.
+ ZF-Admin is a simple starter template for building admin or dashboard interfaces.

 ## Motivation
 I wanted a Zurb Foundation based template with just a minimum amount of features and a proper build system.